nosir/cleave.js/doc/public-methods.md

 You will only need to call this when dealing with country switching for a phone input field.

-e.g. user selected a different country option via a form `<select>`, which triggered the country change.
+e.g. user selected a different country option via `<select>`, which triggered the country change.
 See more in documentation [phone lib addon](https://github.com/nosir/cleave.js/blob/master/doc/phone-lib-addon.md) section.